-Britain moves to control foreign fishing in its waters
+Britain says will move to control EU fishing in its waters

 "This is a historic first step towards building a new domestic fishing policy as we leave the European Union - one which leads to a more competitive, profitable and sustainable industry for the whole of the UK," he said.

-The government said an estimated 10,000 tonnes of fish was caught by vessels from France, Belgium, Germany, Ireland and the Netherlands in 2015 within 12 nautical miles of the British coast.
+The government said an estimated 10,000 tons of fish was caught by vessels from France, Belgium, Germany, Ireland and the Netherlands in 2015 within 12 nautical miles of the British coast.

+But the EU's chief Brexit negotiator Michel Barnier rejected Gove's assertion that Britain would be able to unilaterally dictate terms of access to its waters.

+"UK denunciation of London Convention=no change: EU law/Common Fisheries Policy had superseded it," Barnier said in a post to his Twitter account.

+The interest of the remaining 27 countries will be the EU's priority in negotiations on fishing policy, he said.

-Ireland's minister for agriculture, food and the marine Michael Creed said the move was "unwelcome and unhelpful", but not surprising at the start of Brexit negotiations, including the common fisheries policy.
+Ireland's minister for agriculture, food and the marine Michael Creed said the move was "unwelcome and unhelpful", but not surprising.

-"The Irish fishing fleet has access to parts of the UK six-12 mile zone, as has the UK fleet to parts of the Irish zone," he said.
-"These access rights were incorporated into the EU Common Fisheries Policy when we joined the EU."

-The European Commission said it "took note", but also felt the convention had been superseded by EU law, the BBC reported.
+"This is a ratcheting up of the temperature around the negotiations," he told Irish national broadcaster RTE.

-(Reporting by Paul Sandle and Conor Humphries; Editing by Andrew Heavens)
+(Reporting by Paul Sandle in London, Alastair Macdonald in Brussels and Conor Humphries in Dublin; Editing by Andrew Heavens and David Evans)